-We’ve all been there -- you hit publish on a blog post and expect the social shares, page views, and agreeable comments to start rolling in.
-But sometimes you get pure silence -- crickets, even -- in response.
+We’ve all been there — you hit publish on a blog post and expect the social shares, page views, and agreeable comments to start rolling in.
+But sometimes you get pure silence (or crickets 🦗) in response.

-So it takes more effort than simply publishing content and doing your typical marketing to reach your audience and generate leads.
-There needs to be some stuff built into your content itself that helps it stand out from the crowd and get found.
-To help set you up for success from the get-go, here are six ways to cut through all that noise and make sure your content comes out on top every time ... no additional marketing effort required.
+It takes more than simply publishing content to stand out among your target audience and competitors.
+To prepare you for success from the get-go, here are six ways to cut through all of that noise and make sure your content comes out on top every time — no additional marketing effort required.

-Go into your analytics and take a look at the posts that are generating the most views, shares, and leads, and figure out how you can replicate that success.
-Here at Shareaholic, for instance, we use our Top Content report to identify our blog's sweet spots; HubSpot does something similar with their Blog Analytics.
-From there, we create a blog editorial calendar with topics that will help us replicate past successes -- whether it's due to that post's format, subject matter, title, author, or something else entirely.
+For instance, use web analytics to identify your blog's sweet spots.
+From there, create a blog editorial calendar with topics that will help you replicate past successes — whether it's a post's format, subject matter, title, author, or something else entirely.

 2) Surprise people.

 While I'm sure disgust or anger aren't really the kinds of reactions you want associated with your brand, that's not exactly the point here.
-The lesson is that content will be able to market itself if it provokes a strong emotional reaction in the reader.
-After they consume your content, they just have to share it with others so they have the opportuntity to feel that same emotion -- or if that emotion is evoked in the title, they just have to click it!
+The lesson is that content will be able to market itself if it provokes a strong emotional reaction with the audience.
+After they consume your content, they'll feel like they have to share it with others so they have the opportunity to feel the same emotion.

-Consider what content you've read or created that provoked an action, and use this idea to create some seriously emotion-provoking content.
+Consider content you've read or created that provoked an emotion and action in the past — use this as inspiration for your content.

 3) Nail your headline.

 So ... what makes a great headline?
 It's similar to writing a great subject line for email marketing.
-Think about the four "U's" that Copyblogger teaches us about great subject lines and headlines:
+Think about these four U's in regards to your subject lines and headlines:

-Be sure to incorporate all four of these qualities in every headline that you write, and people will be more prone to continue sharing your content across social media.
+Be sure to incorporate all four of these qualities in every headline that you write so your audience will want to open and share your content.

 5) Enable your blog to market your content.

 I'm exhausted just typing it out.
-Make life easier on your readers, and they'll do a lot of the marketing of your content for you.
+So, make life easier on your audience and, in return, they'll do a lot of your content marketing for you.

-Every time you publish a blog post, you're creating a new page on your site that's being indexed in the SERPs.
-I mean, at that point, Google is marketing your content for you.
+Every time you publish a blog post, you create a new page on your site that's being indexed in the search engine results page (SERP).
+At that point, Google is marketing content for you.
 For free.
 Forever.
-(Well, at least until the end of search engines.)